 As for the diesel, when compared to others of its ilk it’s well behaved on the road, with some flexible torque in the middle of the revs.
 Naturally, it’s also far thriftier on fuel, but the compromise is a persistent grumble coming through the front bulkhead.
 In truth, few people need a small diesel unless they regularly travel enormous distances - not a task you'd necessarily choose a supermini to perform.

 And how does it handle?

 The steering is super light – much lighter than that of the previous-generation Corsa – with the ability to make right-angle corners with little more than a single finger.
-We miss the heavier weighting of the previous Corsa’s steering, but provided you pick an SRi, the Sport mode adds that missing heft.
-Compared to the new 208, the Corsa’s steering is much more alert to inputs, especially on the straight and narrow – Opel/Vauxhall engineers made a point of saying how much they developed the steering.
+We miss the heavier weighting of the previous Corsa’s steering, but provided you pick an SRi, the Sport mode adds some of that missing heft.
+Compared with the latest 208, the Corsa’s steering is much more alert to inputs, especially on the straight and narrow – Opel/Vauxhall engineers made a point of saying how much they developed the steering.

 Light seems to be the overall theme of the controls.
-The manual shift is smooth and, thankfully, you don’t row the gearlever quite so much as a Citroen C3 (see our reports on our long-term C3) and, especially compared to the previous-generation Corsa.
-It seems that Vauxhall listened to our pleas to add some weight and bite feel to the clutch pedal from our time with a development prototype, too.
+The manual shift is smooth and, thankfully, you don’t row the gearlever quite so much as a Citroen C3 (see our reports on our long-termer) and, especially compared with the previous-generation Corsa.
+It seems that Vauxhall listened to our pleas to add some weight and bite feel to the clutch pedal from our earlier drive with a development prototype, too.